-- The Council shall be composed of twenty individuals elected by the General Assembly.
-They shall all be members of Supporting Societies in good standing of the Union.
-Five of the twenty individuals shall be the current officers of the Union.
-Eleven shall be the chairpersons of Commissions and Committees.
-Four shall be representatives of geographic regions, as defined by the Board of the General Assembly.
+- All members of the Council shall be elected by the General Assembly from the list of candidates proposed by the nomination committee or, additionally, a group of delegates of the general assembly (as stated in article I.4 of the bylaws).
+They shall all be members of Adhering Body or Supporting Societies in good standing within the Union.
+The council shall consist of the 5 current officers of the Union, the chairpersons of all commissions and committees and four additional individuals preferably from under-represented geographic regions in order to achieve a balanced representation of the global scientific community.
+New Commissions and Committees or the closing of existing ones are decided / installed by the general assembly or, in urgent cases, by the ExCo in agreement with BGA.
 No more than two officers, nor more than two chairpersons of Commissions and Committees shall be from any one Adhering Body.
 Council members shall be elected as individuals and not as representative of their country or region.
 A Council member is not, therefore, entitled to name an alternate to represent him/her or vote for him/her in his/her absence.
 As the legal representative of the Union, the Council shall have, hold and administer all property, funds and affaires of the Union.
 With the exception of the Secretary General and Treasurer, as stated in Article VII-5, the Council members shall take office immediately after the General Assembly meeting at which they were elected.
 The term of office shall be four years.
 Ordinarily, except as put forth in the By-Laws, no Council member may serve more than two consecutive terms, unless he or she serves a third term as an elected officer.

 - The Council may recommend appropriate action in matters reserved under V-6 for final decision by the General Assembly.